mercadopago/devsite-docs/guides/qr-code/general-considerations/integrations-front.en.md

 ---

-# Generate QR from Mercado Pago front page
+# Generation QR by the Mercado Pago panel

 ## How to charge with QR